 She has received many awards and honors, including induction into the National Women’s Hall of Fame.
 Dr. Jemison also holds several honorary doctorates.
-She serves on several corporate boards of directors as well as on the Texas Governor’s State Council for Science and Biotechnology Development.
+She serves on several corporate boards of directors and the Texas Governor’s State Council for Science and Biotechnology Development.
 Her first book was “Find Where the Wind Goes: Moments From My Life,” 2001.
 Dr. Jemison loves cats and lives in Houston.

 Dr. Jemison speaks nationally and globally on vital 21st-century issues, including science literacy; sustainable development, education; achieving excellence; the importance of increased involvement of women and minorities in science and technology fields; and investing in the present to secure the future.